Freika/homelab/README.md

 ### Dokku

 - `make dokku` will install Dokku on the server.
 It will also add 1GB swap file.
-- `make dokku_new_app` will create a new Dokku app on the server.
+- `make create_dokku_app` will create a new Dokku app on the server.
 It will also create a postgres database for the app, redis and link them to the app.
-- `make dokku_setup_backups` will set up backups for the app.
+- `make setup_dokku_backups` will set up backups for the app.
 It will create a cron job that will run every day at 3am and will create a backup of the database.
 The backups will be uploaded to AWS S3.
-- `make dokku_add_domain` will add a domain to the app.
+- `make add_dokku_domain` will add a domain to the app.
-- `make dokku_add_ssl` will add SSL to the app.
+- `make add_dokku_ssl` will add SSL to the app.

 ### Production Dokku from strach